chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 npm run export
 ```

-Now if you look inside `__sapper__`, you'll see a directory called `export` and this contains all of our statically generated code.
+If you look inside `__sapper__`, you'll see a directory called `export` - this contains all of our statically generated code.

-If you wanted to server-side render the application, you could do so by simply running:
+If you wanted to server render the application, you could do so by simply running:

 ```sh
 npm run build